 As Elizabeth Gaffney notes in the New York Times Book Review: “Each of Mr. Hicok’s poems is marked by the exalted moderation of his voice—erudition without pretension, wisdom without pontification, honesty devoid of confessional melodrama. . . .
 His judicious eye imbues even the dreadful with beauty and meaning.”

 Hicok is the recipient of fellowships from the Guggenheim Foundation and the National Endowment of the Arts, and his poetry has been awarded three Pushcart Prizes and selected for inclusion in five volumes of Best American Poetry.
-He currently teaches at Purdue University.
+He currently teaches at Virginia Tech University and lives in Virginia.

 Sex & Love & (Copper Canyon Press, 2016)